Maquis (World War II): Customs

 In leadership and the more technical aspects of leading a resistance group women were often more involved in the Maquis than men, helping the front line fighters.
-It was very common for young educated women to be used as couriers from one maquis group to another.
+It was very common for young educated women to be used as couriers from one Maquis group to another.
 Young women were chosen because they were more inconspicuous than men and could often pass through German checkpoints without being stopped or questioned.
-Allied operatives working with the maquis described the women of the Maquis helping of the fighters as “the lifeblood of the resistance, furnishing information, passing instructions, and arranging for food and supplies.”
+Allied operatives working with the Maquis described the women of the Maquis helping of the fighters as "the lifeblood of the resistance, furnishing information, passing instructions, and arranging for food and supplies."

 Controversy

-Many individuals claimed membership in the maquis to escape being labeled Nazi collaborators.
-Operations carried out by the maquis were often inefficient and meant to grab attention, not destroy key military targets.
-Allied intelligence received reports that the maquis would use explosives on targets that did not require them, to make their actions heard.
+After the war, many individuals claimed membership in the Maquis to escape being labeled Nazi collaborators.
+Operations carried out by the Maquis were often inefficient and meant to grab attention, not destroy key military targets.
+Allied intelligence received reports that the Maquis would use explosives on targets that did not require them, to make their actions heard.
 Lack of centralization led to groups taking action to garner attention so that more members would join and they would receive more supplies from the Allied war effort.
 Some actions taken by these splintered groups were not always in favor of the larger war effort.
 Another controversy was their harsh punishment of German prisoners and French collaborators.
-In one instance recorded by an American OSS agent embedded in the maquis, a group of fighters had captured three French men accused of collaborating with the Germans and giving them information about the Maquis location.
-The agent describes one man's punishment saying, “he was tied up in public before he was subsequently beaten and shot.”
+In one instance recorded by an American OSS agent embedded in the Maquis, a group of fighters had captured three French men accused of collaborating with the Germans and giving them information about the Maquis location.
+The agent describes one man's punishment saying, "he was tied up in public before he was subsequently beaten and shot."
 There are also reports of French Maquis units which executed German prisoners.